Medically reviewed by Kristin Hall, FNP

 Fluoxetine is one of the most widely-used prescription medications in the United States, tens of millions of prescriptions written for it every year.

 The most common use for fluoxetine is as a treatment for depression.
-Fluoxetine is also used to treat obsessive-compulsive disorder, panic disorder bulimia nervosa and premenstrual dysphoric disorder (severe depression, irritability and tension prior to menstruation).
+Fluoxetine is also used to treat premenstrual dysphoric disorder (PMDD, severe depression, irritability and tension prior to menstruation)obsessive-compulsive disorder, and panic disorder bulimia nervosa.

 While not approved by the FDA to treat it, there are numerous studies out there that indicate it may be an effective treatment for post-traumatic stress disorder (PTSD), anxiety and certain eating disorders.